maybe-im-a-mess/turtlebot/README.md

 To run the bot in the simulation:
 1. Run the world you want to use:
 ./play world_1_1.sdf
-2. Run the python file with the challenge you want
+2. Run the python file with the challenge you want.